Janet Mitchell (EastEnders): Reception

-The storyline involving the birth of Janet Mitchell has been criticised by the Royal College of Midwives, who claim the storyline was inaccurate and unrealistic.
+The storyline involving the birth of Janet Mitchell was criticised by the Royal College of Midwives, who claim the storyline was inaccurate and unrealistic.
 They claim that Honey should not have been refused an epidural and should not have been told about her daughter's condition without her husband being present.
 Further to this, Honey and the baby were being looked after by a character who was repeatedly referred to as "nurse Cheryl", when in fact, a midwife would be present, and would check on the baby continuously, rather than leave the mother alone to worry and then disappear without being noticed.
 They also claim that the baby appeared rigid when in fact she should have been floppy, and that nobody opened the baby's blanket to check.

-The BBC say a great deal of research was undertaken such as talking to families with children who have Down's syndrome, and liaising with a senior midwife as well as the Down's Syndrome Association.
-The BBC say Honey was not refused an epidural but had actually locked herself away in the bathroom.
+The BBC say a great deal of research was undertaken, such as talking to families with children who have Down's syndrome, and liaising with a senior midwife, as well as the Down's Syndrome Association.
+The BBC say Honey was not refused an epidural, but had actually locked herself away in the bathroom.
 They were also unable to cast a baby with Down's syndrome for the first few episodes, which is why the baby appeared rigid.
 The Down's Syndrome Association say that the way in which Billy and Honey found out about their baby's condition and their subsequent support is not a best practice model, but is still a realistic situation.
-Conversely, learning disability charity Mencap have praised the soap, saying it will help to raise awareness.
+Conversely, learning disability charity Mencap praised the soap, saying it would help to raise awareness.

 Grace received a nomination at The British Soap Awards 2016 in the "Best Young Performance" category.